Catfish grow big, really big!

 The best catfish reels are usually baitcasters.
 As we mentioned above a spinning reel and rod is fine for smaller catfishing but once you hit the heavier fish a baitcaster or casting reel is the one to go for.

-The round style reels are mush easier to hold in the hand as you reel in.
+The round-style reels are much easier to hold in the hand as you reel in.
 They may not be quite as effective at achieving long casting distances but they are definitely better at and more comfortable to fight a large catfish on.

-Low profile reels will also have a smaller line capacity, and when you are using heavier line you really do need a spool that can handle a lot of thick line.
+Low-profile reels will also have a smaller line capacity, and when you are using a heavier line you really do need a spool that can handle a lot of thick lines.